-The Psychology of Scams: Why People Fall Victim And How to Protect Yourself
+The Psychology of Scams: Why People Fall Victim and How to Protect Yourself

 We all know the feeling of dread when the notification telling us that we’ve been hacked comes through.
 What’s worse is to find out that the hacker has access to our bank account or any other personal details.
 Best believe, the fear in that moment is real.